reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 * Lines 38 - 40: Define the `acceptWager` function and print a statement in the console.

-Now that the computation is over we'll get the balance again and show a message that prints the change in funds.
+Now that the computation is over, we'll get the balance again and show a message that prints the change in funds.

 [rps-3-bets/index.mjs](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-3-bets/index.mjs)